Player Guide

 Goal

-Finish with the highest final score after score, coins, and leftover hand tiles are all counted.
+Finish with the highest final score after score, coins, and leftover tiles in your hand are all counted.

 At a glance